awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-rekognition-task-type.md

 ## End\-to\-end Demo Using Amazon Rekognition and Augmented AI<a name="a2i-task-types-rekognition-notebook-demo"></a>

-For an end\-to\-end example that demonstrates how to use Amazon Rekognition with Augmented AI, you can use [Amazon Augmented AI \(Amazon A2I\) integration with Amazon Rekognition \[Example\]](https://github.com/aws-samples/amazon-a2i-sample-jupyter-notebooks/blob/master/Amazon%20Augmented%20AI%20(A2I)%20and%20Rekognition%20DetectModerationLabels.ipynb) in an Amazon SageMaker Notebook instance\.
+For an end\-to\-end example that demonstrates how to use Amazon Rekognition with Augmented AI, you can use [Amazon Augmented AI \(Amazon A2I\) integration with Amazon Rekognition \[Example\]](https://github.com/aws-samples/amazon-a2i-sample-jupyter-notebooks/blob/master/Amazon%20Augmented%20AI%20(A2I)%20and%20Rekognition%20DetectModerationLabels.ipynb) in a SageMaker Notebook instance\.

 **To use Amazon Textract with Augmented AI using a Amazon SageMaker Notebook**

-1. If you do not have an active Amazon SageMaker Notebook instance, create one by following the instructions in [Step 2: Create an Amazon SageMaker Notebook Instance](gs-setup-working-env.md)\.
+1. If you do not have an active SageMaker Notebook instance, create one by following the instructions in [Step 2: Create an Amazon SageMaker Notebook Instance](gs-setup-working-env.md)\.

 1. When your Notebook instance is active, choose **Open JupyterLab** to the right of the Notebook instance's name\.
 It may take a few moments for JupyterLab to load\.